oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 4. To impersonate or attempt to impersonate the oreohive organisation, a member of the oreohive organisation, another user, or any other person or entity.
 5. In any way that infringes upon the rights of others, or in any way is illegal, threatening, fraudulent, or harmful, or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
 6. To engage in any other conduct that restricts or inhibits anyone’s use or enjoyment of our products, services or experiences, or which, as determined by us, may harm or offend the oreohive organisation and / or its members or contributors, its efforts or users of these such services, or expose them to liability.
-7. In any way that violates these Terms & Ethics of Use, and the terms it sets out.
+7. In any way that violates these oreohive Source No-AI-Training License, and the terms it sets out.

 ### Additionally, you agree not to: